bplantico/sweater-weather/README.md

 # <a name="road_trip"></a>Road Trip
 `http://the-real-sweater-weather.herokuapp.com/api/v1/road_trip?origin=[location]&destination=[location]&api_key=[api key]`

 The roadtrip endpoint receives a `POST` request with three parameters, 1) an `origin` location, 2) a `destination` location, and 3) an `api_key`.
-If the api key is active, the response is a JSON 1.0 object which includes a summary of the weather at the time of arrival to the destination and includes the temperature and estimated travel time.
+If the api key is active, the response is a JSON 1.0 object which includes a summary of the weather at the time of arrival to the destination and includes the temperature and estimated travel time (in seconds).

 ## Example Request
 ```